snajdov/kubernetes-local/README.md

 ```

 Now go back to the browser and (hard) reload the page.
-You should see the page switch between "Welcome to nginx01!" and "Welcome to nginx02!".
+You should see the page switch between `Welcome to nginx01!` and `Welcome to nginx02!`.

 Hurray!
 We have a working cluster :)